 Additionally, the project will provide SGBV care, including identification, counseling, management, and proper referral for survivors, including those who have experienced rape.
 The intervention package includes behavior change communication (BCC) initiatives focusing on SGBV awareness and prevention.
-These actions- strengthening reproductive and maternal health services, training and deploying Boma Health Workers, and providing SGBV services-address the two primary issues identified: high fertility and maternal mortality, and inadequate support for SGBV survivors.
+These actions-strengthening reproductive and maternal health services, training and deploying Boma Health Workers, and providing SGBV services-address the two primary issues identified: high fertility and maternal mortality, and inadequate support for SGBV survivors.
 Indicators to monitor progress include: (i) maternal mortality ratio; (ii) percentage of women receiving four ANC visits; (iii) percentage of deliveries attended by skilled health personnel; (iv) contraceptive prevalence rate (any method); and (v) number of GBV services provided.

-For survivors of gender-based violence in South Sudan, the South Sudan Council of Churches operates a tollfree number at 2222, while UNICEF manages additional support lines at 0920111333 and 0920111888.
+For survivors of gender-based violence in South Sudan, the South Sudan Council of Churches operates a toll-free number at 2222, while UNICEF manages additional support lines at 0920111333 and 0920111888.
 These numbers provide critical access to assistance and support for those in need.

-The following risks have been identified following recent assessment in project areas in line with ESS1: Assessment and Management of Environmental and Social Risks and Impacts.
+The following risks have been identified following recent assessment in project areas in line with n ESS1: Assessment and Management of Environ mental and Social Risks and Impacts.

-Area Risks Reporting of GBV/SEA/SH cases • "Normalisation" of sexual violence and other forms of GBV may make reporting very difficult OD V/SEA/SIT cases • High stigma attached to survivors of GBV and elevated risks of retaliation Community mobilization and awareness Communities in the project areas may not comprehend the concept of GBV/SEA/SH as this is new in the context of their cultural practices Low literacy level especially in rural areas may hinder delivery of awareness messages Stakeholder engagement and advocacy • Not many stakeholders in the PSEA and GBV response may not play their role to ensure comprehensive delivery of PSEA/GBV package Project implementation IP staff may not have the capacity and knowledge to mainstream PSEA and GBV into the project Men who make the decision whether women go to seek health services may limit access to health and other GBV services Support to GBV/SEA survivors Social norms perpetuate GBV and prevent survivors from accessing services and support GRM call centre agents may not know how to handle GBV disclosures or how to refer survivors to appropriate services Women may not make reports of SEA/GBV, because they are unaware of the GRM or are fearful that their information will not be kept confidential Absence or weak linkage to other services such legal aid, security, protection and prevention services renders the GBV/SEA interventions inadequate.
+Area Risks Reporting of GBV/SEA/SH cases "Normalisation" of sexual violence and other forms of GBV may make reporting very difficult High stigma attached to survivors of GBV and elevated risks of retaliation Community mobilization and awareness Communities in the project areas may not comprehend the concept of GBV/SEA/SH as this is new in the context of their cultural practices Low literacy level especially in rural areas may hinder delivery of awareness messages Stakeholder engagement and advocacy • Not many stakeholders in the PSEA and GBV response may not play their role to ensure comprehensive delivery of PSEA/GBV package Project implementation IP staff may not have the capacity and knowledge to mainstream PSEA and GBV into the project Men who make the decision whether women go to seek health services may limit access to health and other GBV services Support to GBV/SEA survivors Social norms perpetuate GBV and prevent survivors from accessing services and support GRM call centre agents may not know how to handle GBV disclosures or how to refer survivors to appropriate services

-Figure 1 Map of Overview of GBV situation, responses to date, priority counties, and funding landscape (2024)(Source: GBV AoR South Sudan)
+Figure 2 Map of Overview of GBV situation, responses to date, priority counties, and funding landscape (2024)(Source: GBV AoR South Sudan)